-The first initiative under this activity was the launch of MPHA's open-ended PBV Request for Proposals (RFP) in 2018.
-Through the RFP, MPHA can strategically place up to 400 vouchers-including veterans (VASH) and non-elderly disabled ("mainstream")-in ways that align with the values and needs of the community, while achieving maximum return in creating additional affordable housing.
-MPHA continues to evaluate and make ongoing awards under the open PBV RFP, including the 30 awards indicated in metric HC#1, below.
+The first initiative under this activity was the launch of MPHA's open-ended PBV Request for Proposals (RFP) in 2018, with another in 2021.
+Through the RFP, MPHA can strategically place vouchers-including veterans (VASH) and non-elderly disabled ("mainstream")-in ways that align with the values and needs of the community, while achieving maximum return in creating additional affordable housing.
+Under the RFP, MPHA continued to make PBV awards and lease up units in 2021.